macfergusson/macfergusson.github.io/_posts/2023-08-25-Containers-Quick-Start.md

 Once you have the WSL and Docker installed, you essentially have a Linux Virtual Machine living inside of your Windows Operating System, and it is now prepared to spin up containers inside of that VM.

+Side note: If all this containerization talk is a bit beyond where you're at right now, skip it and just go for [the basic quick start.](https://macfergusson.github.io/2021/11/30/getting-started.html)

 The following Powershell script will create a brand new instance of SQL Server inside of a container, so if you muck it up you can just delete the container, and run the script again to start completely fresh.

 ```ps1